 The DUMB A * * architect and homeowner made two fatal flaws in the living room here:

 If the living room were five feet longer, you could put an add-on, drop-dead-gorgeous wood stove in the living room.

 If there was a raised hearth, you could pipe the stove pipe into the existing metal chimney of the inefficient wood-burning fireplace we have now.

-Believe me, when I do build my dream house - I'm trying to make it happen in 2019 - it will be warm as toast if the outdoor temperature drops to -30 F or below.
+Believe me, when I do build my dream house - I'm trying to make it happen soon - it will be warm as toast if the outdoor temperature drops to -30 F or below.

 Founder - www.AsktheBuilder.com

 Do It Right, Not Over!

 Pass the Cheese, Tastes Good With My Whine!